-The following list of matters should be included in the written procedures of a public body to establish an effective internal reporting system for the Act.
-Further information about each matter listed can be found in the following sections of these guidelines.
+The following list of matters should be included in the written procedures of a public body to establish an effective internal reporting system for the WPA.
+Further information about each matter listed can be found in these guidelines.

 Contents of whistleblower protection procedures